 Our second lead product candidate developed using our PIONEER platform, EVX-02, is a novel, DNA-based cancer immunotherapy designed to induce a therapeutic immune response in the adjuvant setting in patients with resected melanoma.
 Based on a strong EVX-02 pre-clinical data package, demonstrating significant, dose-dependent antitumor effect and high levels of neoepitope-reactive CD8+ and CD4+ T cells, we initiated a Phase 1/2a trial in July 2020.
 EVX-02 is administered in combination with PD-1 CPI.
-As of the date of this prospectus, 3 patients have been enrolled in the trial.
+As of the date of this prospectus, five patients have been recruited in the trial.
+The first patient was treated with EVX-02 on November 17, 2020.
+We anticipate data from our Phase 1/2a trial in the first half of 2021.

 Our third product candidate developed using our PIONEER platform, EVX-03, is a novel, DNA-based cancer immunotherapy with an antigen presenting cell, or APC, targeting, proprietary unit intended for the treatment of multiple cancers.
-EVX-03 is in late pre-clinical development and has shown highly encouraging data in inducing antitumor effect with corresponding high levels of neoepitope-reactive T cells.
+EVX-03 is in late pre-clinical development and has shown highly encouraging data in preclinical studies, demonstrating high levels of neoepitope-reactive T cells.
 We intend to submit a regulatory filing in second half of 2021.